MOGI-ROS/Week-9-10-Simple-arm/README.md

   </gazebo>
 ```

-Add to the controller parameters:
+And finally add them to the controller parameters:
 ```yaml
 arm_controller:
   ros__parameters: